-Caltech’s Climate Dynamics Group studies atmospheric dynamics both here on Earth and on other planets.
+Caltech’s Climate Dynamics Group studies atmospheric dynamics, both here on Earth and on other planets, on scales from clouds to the globe.

 We aim to elucidate fundamental questions about climate such as, What controls the surface temperatures and winds?
 What shapes rainfall patterns?
 Where and when do clouds form in the atmosphere?